Kidney BiopsySkip to the navigation

 hospital for these biopsies.

 - An open kidney biopsy is a surgery done in an operating room while you are asleep (general anesthesia).
 A cut (incision) is made through the back or the side and a small piece of kidney tissue is taken out.
 Open biopsy is often done when the doctor needs to remove a larger piece of tissue (such as a tumor).
-It may also be done when a person has only one working kidney, to lower the chance of injuring the good kidney.

 - Ureteroscopy with biopsy is often done if there is a mass in the renal pelvis or ureter.
 Ureteroscopy is a surgery done in an operating room under spinal or general anesthesia.
 A long thin flexible tube (ureteroscope) is used to look inside the ureter and lower part of the kidney (renal pelvis).
 Once the mass is found, a biopsy is done through the ureteroscope.